Paul Eagle: Member of Parliament

 Upon the announcement that Rongotai MP Annette King intended to stand in the 2017 general election as a list MP only, Eagle stated that he had encouragement from local constituents to stand for King's seat.
 He said that he had not yet decided whether or not to contest the Labour nomination for the electorate.
 Labour leader Andrew Little, who lived in the electorate, was also considered as a potential candidate but after Little announced he was not intending to stand in the seat, Eagle confirmed he would seek the nomination.
 He also announced that he had the full backing of Wellington Mayor Justin Lester, and if he was successful in entering Parliament he would step down from the position of deputy mayor.

 On 3 February 2017 Eagle was confirmed as the sole applicant for the Rongotai candidacy and nominated unopposed.
 Eagle was also ranked 34 on Labour's party list for the election.
 His decision to contest the election while continuing to hold office as deputy mayor was criticised by right-wing lobby group the Taxpayers' Union.
 Eagle's National Party opponent Christopher Finlayson commented on his rival in his 2022 memoir, writing: "Paul is a nice guy and I enjoyed being on the campaign trail with him.
 At one stage at a meeting with left-wingers in Happy Valley, he whispered, 'When is this dreadful meeting going to finish?'"
 Finlayson also recalled having to whisper Labour's arts policy to Eagle when the latter did not know the answer to an audience member's question.
 Eagle won the seat with a 10,900 majority on 23 September and resigned from the council on 27 September.
-He was the first male Māori candidate for the Labour Party to be elected to a general electorate.
+He was the first male Māori candidate for the Labour Party to be elected to a general electorate for nearly a hundred years.